 Following elimination of the blockage and cleanup activities have been completed, the cause of the spill shall be investigated.
 If the spill occurred in a gravity sewer main or lower lateral, the affected segment of line shall be televised using the District CCTV equipment.
-If District equipment is not adequate to provide accurate information, contact the District's CCTV contractor Mountain Pipeline at (775) 846-5782, (530) 550-9301, or (530) 582-0353.
+If District equipment is not adequate to provide accurate information, contact the District's CCTV contractor Mountain Pipeline at (775) 846-5782 or (530) 550-9301.